 Here’s a side-by-side before (from quite a few years prior) and after:

-Painting the Stripes – DIY Nursery Ideas
+Painting The Stripes – DIY Nursery Ideas

 We planned to do nine, thick alternating stripes, aiming for the stripes to start and end in the base color – the darker gray.

-PK started with the laser level and masking tape with the plan to do two rounds of masking tape, painting the darker stripes first.
+The process started with the laser level and masking tape with the plan to do two rounds of masking tape, painting the darker stripes first.

 The laser level made putting on the masking tape rather simple.
 It hooked onto the wall very easily, so there was no ruler, pencils, or any other contraptions involved – just a little patience 🙂